 Bob Lee, Jr., joined the Lee team in 1977, right after graduating from Bradford High School, Kenosha, WI.
 Joining his family’s business was a proud moment for him, along with it being a big change from his duties of “guarding the secret recipe for Colonel Sanders” at KFC.

-When not working with the Lee team, Bob can be found enjoying his spare time with his loving wife of 30 years, Linda, and their three children: Austin, Emma and Colton.
-Bob believes that his success is due to his family’s support and keeping him grounded in faith and hard work.
-In addition to spending time with his family, Bob enjoys a round or two on the golf course.
+When not working with the Lee Mechanical team, Lee can be found enjoying his spare time with his loving wife of 30 years, Linda, and their three children: Austin, Emma and Colton.
+Lee believes that his success is due to his family’s support and keeping him grounded in faith and hard work.
+In addition to spending time with his family, Lee enjoys a round or two on the golf course.